Do you love coffee? I do.

-What I do want to emphasize is that the cafes you find other guides online may have closed permanently since before COVID-19, so tread carefully on guides that have not been updated since 2017, 2018 and 2019.
-The info you’ll find here is updated for 2022.
+What I do want to emphasize is that the cafes you find other guides online may have closed, so tread carefully on guides that have not been updated since 2017, 2018 and 2019.
+The info you’ll find here is updated for 2023.

-I’d also like to thank my sister Emma, founder and owner of ECS Ceramics, who helped take coffee photos for this cafe guide to Antigua!
+I’d also like to thank Emma, founder and owner of ECS Ceramics, who helped take coffee photos for this cafe guide to Antigua!

 Find it here!
 4a Calle Ote.
 5, Antigua, Guatemala

 12 Onzas is the one cafe that we tried because we walked by the entrance on the street and thought the interior looked cool.
 This cafe didn’t come up in my Google Maps search for ‘coffee,’ and it could be because the place is too new!

 After spending a morning drinking cold brew and trying the brunch at 12 Onzas, we were hooked.
 This is the kind of place you can go to three times in two days and eat all your meals there if you want to.
 Their coffee is direct from their farm, and they sell it on the shelves next to the counter!